MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-availability-in-the-warehouse.md

 ms.date: 02/22/2023
 ms.custom: bap-template
 ---
-# Design Details: Availability in the Warehouse
+# <a name="design-details-availability-in-the-warehouse" />Design Details: Availability in the Warehouse

 Stay on top of item availability to ensure that outbound orders flow efficiently, and that your delivery times are optimal.